 In addition to correspondence, other items of interest include family and war-related photos, as well as Lewis Puckett’s U.S. Navy Papers.

 Arrangement: This collection is arranged into nine series, and within each series folders are arranged alphabetically.
 The following are the nine series: Correspondence, 1929-45; Financial Documents, 1925-50; Legal Documents, 1925-40; Miscellaneous, ca. 1930-45; Newspaper Clippings, ca. 1945; Photos, ca. 1910-45; Printed, ca. 1921-46; Puckett, Lewis, 1944-45; and Scrapbook, 1923, 1925.

-Provenance: Until September 1995, the provenance of the Puckett Family Papers was unclear.
-At a meeting of the Belle Meade Society, Mrs. Adelaid Israel, told the Director that she had found the trunk, or suitcase, of letters and memorabilia at a house at the corner of Wedgewood and Kirby Drive in Starmount.
+Provenance: The provenance of this collection was unclear until September 1995.
+At a meeting of the Belle Meade Society, Mrs. Adelaid Israel told the Director that she had found the trunk, or suitcase, of letters and memorabilia at a house at the corner of Wedgedale and Kirby Drive in Starmount.
 They had been placed outside to be trashed.
-Mrs. Israel brought them to the museum in 1989 and they were assigned the accession number of 1989.153.1.
+Mrs. Israel brought them to the museum in 1986, and they were later assigned accession number 1989.153.1.

 Processing: This collection was organized and the finding aid prepared by Melissa Garrison, UNCG History Dept. Intern, in March 2000.